Nathan-Anderson-1024/React-final/README.md

 10. general code cleanup
 11. Limit the number of items a user can add.
 12. Update subtotals when cart quantity is updated from the cart page (fix useEffect to read quantity of object)
+13. Allow users to update quantity by typing